 Becoming organized is important, but living this organization on a daily basis by pursuing your professional goals requires having good amounts of physical and mental energy.

 Sleep is one of the most important factors for having that energy, feeling good and being efficient at work.

 Snyder (2003) shows that lack of sleep, as well as poor sleep, has a negative impact on professional efficiency.

 In addition to having a negative impact on your work performance, lack of sleep also has a negative effect on your health and well-being.
 In this sense, Kahneman and Krueger (2006) show that sleep has a significant impact on job satisfaction.

-Now that you know that sleep plays a role in your performance and job satisfaction, it’s time to take action to assess whether you are getting enough rest.
+Now that you know that sleep plays a key role in your performance and job satisfaction, it is time to take action to assess whether you are getting enough rest.